Need to talk? Call 1800 882 436.

 • improve your body confidence

+When you feel ready to exercise, it's very important to start gradually.
+It takes time to regain your pre-pregnancy fitness level.
 Before you start exercising after birth, talk to your doctor.
 They can advise you on when to start exercising again.
-For most women, this will be 4 to 6 weeks after the birth.
-It may be longer if you have had a caesarean.
+For most people, this will be 4 to 6 weeks after the birth.
+It may take longer if you have had a caesarean birth or complications.

-Walking is a great exercise after birth to be active and get outside.
-Start with gentle walking, and gradually increase how long and how fast you walk.
-You can also take your baby with you in the pram.
-This can help your newborn to sleep.
+Walking is a way to get active and spend time outdoors after birth.
+Start with gentle walking and gradually increase how long and how fast you walk.
+You can also take your baby with you in the pram, which may help them sleep.

-You can also do exercises to help your pelvic floor and stomach muscles recover from birth.
+You can also do low-impact exercises to help your pelvic floor and stomach muscles recover after birth.

 Caring for a new baby can make it seem like there is no time to exercise.
-You may also have other things going on in your life.
-You can try to walking for just 30 minutes a day.
+You may also have other responsibilities or tasks.
+Try walking for just 30 minutes a day.
+You can gradually walk for longer or at a faster pace.
 This can improve your health and wellbeing.

 During your first 12 weeks after giving birth, avoid high intensity exercises, such as: